ColeThomasWinslow/Testing-Platform/README.md

 ## Quiz App
-This a basic quiz app with multiple quizzes that go over the topics surrounding Javascript and Computer Programing To test how the the app works take the example test that has no infomation on Programming to see the functionality of the app.
+This a basic quiz app with multiple quizzes that go over the topics surrounding Javascript and Computer Programing To test how the the app works take the example test that has no information on Programming to see the functionality of the app.
 Check it out with the link below ⬇️ .

 ## Deployed application